makew0rld/amfora/README.md

 ## Usage

 Just call `amfora` or `amfora <url>` on the terminal.
 On Windows it might be `amfora.exe` instead.

+To determine the version, you can run `amfora --version` or `amfora -v`.

 The project keeps many standard terminal keybindings and is intuitive.
 Press <kbd>?</kbd> inside the application to pull up the help menu with a list of all the keybindings, and <kbd>Esc</kbd> to leave it.
 If you have used Bombadillo you will find it similar.